Hook and Ladder (1932 film): Notes and critique

 Hook and Ladder is a remake of the 1926 Our Gang comedy The Fourth Alarm; hand made carts the "Our Gang" kids ride on in this film are exactly the same ones used in The Fourth Alarm.
 Gags from the 1922 "Our Gang" comedy Fire Fighters are also re-used.
 An amusing running gag involving Spanky McFarland's worm medicine punctuates this lively series entry.

 Hook and Ladder employed the usual jazz based scoring about two thirds of the time.
 One third of the time the film reverted to an orchestral music scoring with several tunes from the 1930 Our Gang film When The Wind Blows.
 Most of the orchestral scoring was employed during the scenes where the gang was fighting a real fire.

 This marked Dickie Moore's first appearance.
 He would be a lead character but would only remain for a season.
 This was also Sherwood Bailey's and Buddy McDonald's last appearances on the series.

 It is also the final time an Our Gang title card says: 'Our Gang' Comedies: Hal Roach presents His Rascals in...

-Filming on location took place at these locations in the Palms neighborhood of Los Angeles: